top of page

 Survey RFDS Medical Chest, First Aid and emergency communications equipment

-Crew of 4 to 5 cameleers and 2 to 3 scientists
+Crew of 4 to 5 cameleers and 2 scientists

 Desert Silence!